SumoLogic/sumologic-documentation/docs/cloud-soar/global-functions-menu.md

 #### Users

-Under the **User Management** drop down choose **Users** and click **+** to begin adding the user's details.
+Under the **User Management** dropdown choose **Users** and click **+** to begin adding the user's details.

 ![General User Settings](/img/cloud-soar/image35.png)
 _General User Settings_

-The General tab contains the usual user account attributes such as name, email, address, username, etc. Select the user's Profile from the drop-down list to apply their permissions.
+The General tab contains the usual user account attributes such as name, email, address, username, etc. Select the user's Profile from the dropdown list to apply their permissions.

 If you'd like to utilize your current Active Directory structure to manage your Cloud SOAR user base via LDAP authentication, select **Use LDAP/AD for Authentication**.